MOEAFramework/MOEAFramework/docs/jmetal.md

 `hux.rate`                | 1.0           | The crossover rate for the highly disruptive recombination operator
 `bf.rate`                 | 0.35          | The mutation rate for bit-flip mutation

+### JMetal Variants

+In many cases, both the MOEA Framework and JMetal provide the same optimization algorithm.
+In such cases, you can explicitly reference the JMetal version by appending `-JMetal` to the name.
+For example, `NSGAII-JMetal`.

 [^cai18]: X. Cai, Z. Mei, Z. Fan and Q. Zhang, "A Constrained Decomposition Approach With Grids for Evolutionary Multiobjective Optimization," in IEEE Transactions on Evolutionary Computation, vol. 22, no. 4, pp. 564-577, Aug.
 2018, doi: 10.1109/TEVC.2017.2744674.
 [^durillo08]: Durillo, J. J., Nebro, A. J., Luna, F., and Alba, E. (2008).
 Solving three-objective optimization problems using a new hybrid cellular genetic algorithm.
 In Parallel Problem Solving form Nature - PPSN X, pages 661–670.
 Springer.